Data: hierarchical topics fan out through the relay mesh — no broker in the path.

 Per-client demux

-subscriber can fan in from a whole fleet and still know who sent what — no track
+thus fan in from a whole fleet and still know which device sent each message.

-per device.
-This is the “thousands of devices report to one dashboard” shape,
+“thousands of devices report to one dashboard” shape.

 When to use it